Logo

 Initially preparing participants from the different cultures separately serves to create a 'safe environment' where 'sensitive issues' can also be freely addressed.
 This training includes discussing expectations and if necessary correcting images of one's own and the other's culture.

-Coming together in a joint workshop promotes informal exchange, lessens uncertainties with regard to the partner and establishes the foundation for the future partnership.
+In both cases, team building and team development, coming together in a joint workshop promotes formal and informal exchange, lessens uncertainties with regard to the partner and establishes the foundation for the future partnership.
 Both sides have the chance to convey to their partners their perceptions, modes of thinking and acting.
 Hereby their counterparts will more easily be able to familiarize themselves with and understand their partners' attitudes and behaviour.

 Example: Transfer of Know-How